stealsocks/guide.streams.place/content/commands.md

 **Example usage:** `/about This is a really cool stream, trust me.`

-### /clean
-Sometimes, you might delete a Telegram message without first using the /delete command to remove the associated Drop from your Stream.
-This is when you need to use /clean, followed by the ID of the Drop (which you can get using the [/mydrops](#ymdrops) command), to accomplish what /delete would.

-**Example usage:** `/clean 53901890342400359`

 ### /delete
 Reply to a message with this command to remove it from your Stream.
 You can delete the message itself, but only *after* you've done this.

-### /editor
+### /dashboard
-Returns a link to your theme editor, the page that lets you customise your Stream's style using CSS.
+Returns a link to your account dashboard, where you can manage your posts and style settings.

 ### /export
 Returns the URL at which your ready-to-export Markdown data is available.